jeremyevans/sequel/ISSUE_TEMPLATE.md

-Note: If you have a question about Sequel, would like help using Sequel, want to request a feature, or do anything else other than submit a bug report, please use the sequel-talk Google Group or IRC.
+Note: If you have a question about Sequel, would like help using Sequel, want to request a feature, or do anything else other than submit a bug report, please use the sequel-talk Google Group.

 ### Complete Description of Issue